Broadcast domain: Further explanation

-The distinction between broadcast and collision domains comes about because simple Ethernet and similar systems use a shared transmission system.
+The distinction between broadcast and collision domains comes about because simple Ethernet and similar systems use a shared medium for communication.
 In simple Ethernet (without switches or bridges), data frames are transmitted to all other nodes on a network.
-Each receiving node checks the destination address of each frame, and simply ignores any frame not addressed to its own MAC address or the broadcast address.
+Each receiving node checks the destination address of each frame and simply ignores any frame not addressed to its own MAC address or the broadcast address.

 Switches act as buffers, receiving and analyzing the frames from each connected network segment.
 Frames destined for nodes connected to the originating segment are not forwarded by the switch.
 Frames destined for a specific node on a different segment are sent only to that segment.
 Only broadcast frames are forwarded to all other segments.
 This reduces unnecessary traffic and collisions.

 In such a switched network, transmitted frames may not be received by all other reachable nodes.
 Nominally, only broadcast frames will be received by all other nodes.
 Collisions are localized to the physical-layer network segment they occur on.
-Thus, the broadcast domain is the entire inter-connected layer 2 network, and the segments connected to each switch/bridge port are each a collision domain.
+Thus, the broadcast domain is the entire inter-connected layer-2 network, and the segments connected to each switch or bridge port are each a collision domain.
 To clarify; repeaters do not divide collision domains but switches do.
-This means that since switches have become commonplace, collision domains are isolated to the specific half-duplex segment between the switch port and the connected node.
-Full-duplex segments, or links, don't form a collision domain as there is a dedicated channel between each transmitter and receiver, making collisions a thing of the past in modern wired networks.
+This means that since switches have become commonplace, collision domains are isolated to the specific segment between the switch port and the connected node.
+Full-duplex segments, or links, don't form a collision domain as there is a dedicated channel between each transmitter and receiver, eliminating the possibility of collisions.

-In a switched network, enabling promiscuous mode for packet capturing results in no extra data being collected, as a NIC with promiscuous mode enabled simply neglects to drop Ethernet frames with a destination field populated with a MAC from another device.
-Such frames would not be forwarded by the switch to any ports on which that MAC is not communicating and with which it is associated in the MAC address table.

-Not all network systems or media feature broadcast/collision domains.
-For example, PPP links.